awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:** None

-This control checks whether your AWS account is enabled to use a hardware multi\-factor authentication \(MFA\) device to sign in with root credentials\.
+This control checks whether your AWS account is enabled to use a hardware multi\-factor authentication \(MFA\) device to sign in with root user credentials\.

 Virtual MFA might not provide the same level of security as hardware MFA devices\.
-We recommend that you only use a virtual MFA device while you wait for hardware purchase approval or for your hardware to arrive\.
+We recommend that you use only a virtual MFA device while you wait for hardware purchase approval or for your hardware to arrive\.
 To learn more, see[ Enabling a virtual multi\-factor authentication \(MFA\) device \(console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_virtual.html) in the *IAM User Guide*\.

+**Note**
+This control is not supported in AWS GovCloud \(US\-East\) or AWS GovCloud \(US\-West\)\.

 ### Remediation<a name="iam-6-remediation"></a>

 **To enable hardware\-based MFA for the root account**

-1. Log in to your account using the root credentials\.
+1. Log in to your account using the root user credentials\.

 1. Choose the account name near the top\-right corner of the page and then choose **My Security Credentials**\.